Alexandergebremedhin123/Community-Bulletin-Board/README.md

-[community-bulletin-board.vercel.app]
-here is the frontend of the project
+This is the project demo
+community-bulletin-board.vercel.app
+what it includes
 Bulletin Board
 Admin
 User